ahmetb/kubernetes-network-policy-recipes/02a-allow-all-traffic-to-an-application.md

 application from all pods in the current namespace.

-Applying this policy makes any other policies restricting the traffic to the pod void, and allow all traffic to it from its namespace and other namespaces.
+Applying this policy makes any other policies restricting the traffic to the pod void, and allows all traffic to it from its namespace, other namespaces, and external sources.

 ## Example